FOREX-Dollar consolidates losses after week-long drubbing

 The Bank of Japan announced on Friday an extension of its COVID-19 loan programmes by six months and a surprise review of its policy to consider "further effective and substantive monetary easing", to conclude by March 2021.

-The dollar rebounded as much as half a percent against the yen to 103.595 yen but remains 0.5% down versus the Japanese currency for the week.
+The dollar rebounded as much as half a percent against the yen to 103.595 yen.
+It was last up 0.2%, but remains on track for a more than half a percent drop against the Japanese currency for the week.

 The pound reversed some of its gains against the dollar and euro as knife-edge talks over a Brexit trade deal between the UK and European Union continued.
 GBP=D3, EURGBP=D3